piotrgredowski/piotrgredowski.github.io/_tabs/tips_and_advices.md

 - **Allow yourself to rest**.
 Burnout is real and it's not worth it.
 - [**You need to be bored**.
 Sometimes.](https://www.youtube.com/watch?v=orQKfIXMiA8)
 - **Don't believe what you see in the internet**.
 AI generated content is everywhere.
 Photos, videos, text.
 [Be critical.](https://www.youtube.com/watch?v=8s_LnU8mH-Q)
+- **Have your resume/CV up to date**.
+It's good to have it ready when opportunity knocks.
+Also it's good to see your achievements in one place.